Developer Guide

 Test case:

-Expected: The deleted contact is restored to the list.
+Expected: The deleted contact is restored.
+The current filtered view remains unchanged.
 Status message indicates that the last delete action has been undone.

 -